yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/permission-groups.md

 # Use with AccountApiToken

-Create a token with proper permissions:
+Create a token with proper permissions.

 ```ts
 import { PermissionGroups, AccountApiToken } from "alchemy/cloudflare";